-The orange waveform in the Time Domain view is the frequency vs. time trace derived from the spectrum analyzer input signal.
+The orange waveform in the Time Domain view is the frequency vs. time trace derived from the RF input signal.
 Notice that Spectrum Time is positioned during a transition from the highest frequency to the lowest frequency, so the energy is spread across a number of frequencies.
 With the frequency vs. time trace, you can easily see the different frequency hops, simplifying characterization of how the device switches between frequencies.

-Advanced triggering with analog, digital and spectrum analyzer channels
+Advanced triggering with RF, analog, and digital channels

-In order to deal with the time-varying nature of modern RF applications, the MDO4000B Series provides a triggered acquisition system that is fully integrated with the analog, digital and spectrum analyzer channels.
+In order to deal with the time-varying nature of modern RF applications, the MDO4000 Series provides a triggered acquisition system that is fully integrated with the RF, analog, and digital channels.
 This means that a single trigger event coordinates acquisition across all channels, allowing you to capture a spectrum at the precise point in time where an interesting time domain event is occurring.
 A comprehensive set of time domain triggers are available, including Edge, Sequence, Pulse Width, Timeout, Runt, Logic, Setup/Hold Violation, Rise/Fall Time, Video, and a variety of parallel and serial bus packet triggers.
-In addition, you can trigger on the power level of the spectrum analyzer input.
-For example, you can trigger on your RF transmitter turning on or off.
+In addition, you can trigger on the power level of the RF input.
+For example, you can trigger on your RF transmitter turning on.
 The optional MDO4TRIG application module provides advanced RF triggering.
-This module enables the RF power level on the spectrum analyzer to be used as a source for Sequence, Pulse Width, Timeout, Runt, and Logic trigger types.
-For example, you can trigger on a RF pulse of a specific length or use the spectrum analyzer channel as an input to a logic trigger, enabling the oscilloscope to trigger only when the RF is on while other signals are active.

-Fast and accurate spectral analysis

-When using the spectrum analyzer input by itself, the MDO4000B Series display becomes a full-screen Frequency Domain view.
+This module enables the RF input power level to be used as a source for Sequence, Pulse Width, Timeout, Runt, and Logic trigger types.
+For example, you can trigger on a RF pulse of a specific length or use the RF channel as an input to a logic trigger, enabling the oscilloscope to trigger only when the RF is on while other signals are active.
+Fast and accurate spectral analysis When using the RF input by itself, the MDO4000 Series display becomes a full-screen Frequency Domain view.
 Key spectral parameters such as Center Frequency, Span, Reference Level, and Resolution Bandwidth are all adjusted quickly and easily using the dedicated front-panel menus and keypad.

-MDO4000B frequency domain display.
+MDO4000 frequency domain display.

 Key spectral parameters are adjusted quickly with the dedicated front-panel menus and keypad.

-Intelligent, efficient markers

-In a traditional spectrum analyzer, it can be a very tedious task to turn on and place enough markers to identify all your peaks of interest.
-The MDO4000B Series makes this process far more efficient by automatically placing markers on peaks that indicate both the frequency and the amplitude of each peak.
+Intelligent, efficient markers In a traditional spectrum analyzer, it can be a very tedious task to turn on and place enough markers to identify all your peaks of interest.
+The MDO4000 Series makes this process far more efficient by automatically placing markers on peaks that indicate both the frequency and the amplitude of each peak.
 You can adjust the criteria that the oscilloscope uses to automatically find the peaks.
 The highest amplitude peak is referred to as the reference marker and is shown in red.
 Marker readouts can be switched between Absolute and Delta readouts.
 When Delta is selected, marker readouts show each peak's delta frequency and delta amplitude from the reference marker.
 Two manual markers are also available for measuring non-peak portions of the spectrum.
 When enabled, the reference marker is attached to one of the manual markers, enabling delta measurements from anywhere in the spectrum.
 In addition to frequency and amplitude, manual marker readouts also include noise density and phase noise readouts depending on whether Absolute or Delta readouts are selected.
 A "Reference Marker to Center" function instantly moves the frequency indicated by the reference marker to center frequency.